AI Guidance for Staff

 Here's why:

 As a member of the Drexel community, you are responsible for the content you submit or share, even if generated by AI.
-You are also expected to model and encourage best practices for students and peers and report any inappropriate or offensive AI-generated content to the relevant university office.
+You are also expected to model responsible AI use for students and peers, and report any inappropriate or offensive AI-generated content to the relevant university office.

 Remember to follow your department's guidelines and university policies when it comes to student-facing or external communications.